elsassph/haxe-react-redux/README.md

 ## Overview

-This is a partially implemented Todo application, demonstrating how Haxe macros, enums and abstracts can offer a superior React+Redux integration.
+This is a partially implemented Todo application, demonstrating how Haxe macros, enums and abstracts can offer a superior React+Router+Redux integration.

 * Strongly-typed Enums are used both to dispatch and to match actions,
 * Reducers and middlewares are setup to receive a specific Enum type,
-* React-redux connection is generated using macros.
+* React-redux connection is generated using macros,
+* Automatic code splitting by route.

 The application is also live-reload capable for fast iteration:

 * read carefully: https://github.com/elsassph/haxe-modular
-* 2 Haxe-JS bundles are created; one with the core app (store), and one with the React views and their state-mapping logic.

 NPM dependencies are bundled into one JS file shared between the Haxe-JS bundles.